The Science behind Blue Moons

 A Blue Moon does not look blue.
 However, blue colored Moons do rarely occur when dust or smoke particles in the air are of a specific size.
-Such particles help create a blue colored Moon by scattering blue light.
+Such particles help create a blue colored Moon by scattering away red light.

 Moons which appear red can be caused by other sizes of dust particles or by a total lunar eclipse.
 These are much more common than Blue Moons.